Philips Lifeline HomeSafe Review

 To order the device by phone, call the Philips Lifeline phone number, 1-855-332-7799 (open 8 am to 10 pm EST).
 If you need any assistance while ordering or with any other system-related issue, try chatting with a live agent on Phillips’s official website.

-You can also directly order the system online, where you can browse and compare other solutions, choose a way you would like to install it, add additional features and accessories, and exploit one of their promo codes.
+You can also directly order the system online, where you can browse and compare other solutions, choose a way you would like to install it, add additional features and accessories, and exploit one of the promo codes.

 Setup and Installation

 When your shipment arrives, it will contain the equipment and the Philips Lifeline HomeSafe user manual that explains the simple setup process.
 Or you can follow the voice-guided instructions from the base unit that will tell you what to do as soon as you plug in the power and phone lines and turn it on.
 The voice will first direct you to press the flashing reset button.
-It will then check the power and the connections.
+It will then check the power and connections.

 The system will then tell you to perform some range tests from different rooms of your home.
 When you press the help button, the system starts beeping and informs you that it’s calling the emergency response center.